Ed Reigle

-Edmund Reigle (June 19, 1924 — November 20, 2003) was a Canadian professional ice hockey player and coach.
+Edmund Reigle (June 19, 1924 – November 20, 2003) was a Canadian professional ice hockey player and coach.
 Reigle playing career, which lasted from 1944 to 1957, was mainly spent in the minor leagues.
 He also played 17 games in the National Hockey League for the Boston Bruins during the 1950–51 season.
-After retiring as a player, Reigle became a coach, coaching the Sweden national team between 1957 and 1960, including the 1960 Olympics and later coached West Germany at the 1968 Winter Olympics.
+After retiring as a player, Reigle became a coach, coaching the Sweden national team between 1957 (winning the Gold medal with Sweden at Ice Hockey World Championships that year) and 1960, including the 1960 Olympics and later coached West Germany at the 1968 Winter Olympics.